Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/5-Experiment-3/_index.md

 ![00021](/images/13/5/00012.svg?featherlight=false&width=100pc)

-In this experiment, you see that the **Require branches to be up to date before merging** rule forces the *person-b* branch to be synced with the *main* branch before merging.
+In this experiment, you see that the **Require branches to be up to date before merging** rule forces the *person-b* branch to be manually synced with the *main* branch before merging.

 Though your *main* branch is now protected, this can lead to a scenario where one merge blocks others.
 For instance, imagine 100 pull requests, all with passing CI checks, ready to be merged into the *main* branch.
 If one pull request merges first, the others will have to be updated manually.
 Additionally, any updated pull request could fail later when rerun against the newly updated *main* branch and need to be resolved.
 In the worst case, a single pull request might have to wait for 99 others to merge first before it can be integrated.